 Most women who have lost a wanted pregnancy don’t want to hear any of these platitudes.
 They come from a good place, a place that wants to help, to fix what went wrong.
 But now I know this can’t be done.

-So I try not to judge when people say these things to me – which they invariably do – because I know how utterly useless you feel as a friend of someone going through loss.
+So I try not to judge when people say these things to me – which they invariably do – because I know how utterly useless you feel when a friend is going through loss.

 The advice I would offer, having been on both sides of this unenviable situation, is by all means express how sorry you are.
 Offer your support.
-Let them talk about their lost baby, their emotions.
-But please don’t tell them how they should feel, how they should behave, or how to move forward.
-They’ll figure that out for themselves, in good time.
+Let us talk about our lost baby, our emotions.
+But please don’t tell us how we should feel, how we should behave, or how to move forward.
+We’ll figure that out for ourselves, in good time.

-Just know that, if you happen to announce your own pregnancy and someone is not vocal in their congratulations, I’m almost positive they’re pleased for you – it’s just that they are also sad for themselves.
+Just know that, if you happen to announce your own pregnancy and someone close to you is not vocal in their congratulations, I’m almost positive they’re pleased for you – it’s just that they may also be sad for themselves.
 And sometimes that sadness can just be too much to bear.